Analysis | Two late polls mirroring 2016 results have Democrats spooked — but there are important differences

 In general, it’s more useful to look at polling trends, averages of polls over time.
 When we do that, the differences between 2020 and 2016 are obvious.

 In 2016, even late in the campaign, there were far more voters indicating that they were undecided than there are now.
 The swings between the final polls and the actual results were wide and generally favored Trump in the Midwestern states at issue.
 This year, there are simply fewer voters from which Trump might pick up new votes.
 And he’s doing so in the face of Biden leads that broadly top 50 percent.
-Some states have narrowed over the past few weeks, but none to the extent we saw four years ago.
+Some states’ polls have narrowed over the past few weeks but none to the extent we saw four years ago.

 Look at Wisconsin, for example.